OscHer/treboform/README.md

 4. As a result we have a fully treboformed Type III Civilization and the magic begins.

 ### Assets
+### VMs
+Currently, our base box is [Ubuntu-22.04](https://ubuntu.com/download/server) in it's [bento/ubuntu-24.04](https://app.vagrantup.com/bento/boxes/ubuntu-24.04) instantiation.
+There's a chance in the near future we build our own base image using Packer as stated in our [Roadmap](#Roadmap).

 #### Topology
 WIP